george24601/notes/devOps/k8s/concepts.md

 CPU and memory are collectively referred to as compute resources, or just resources.
 Compute resources are measurable quantities that can be requested, allocated, and consumed.
 They are distinct from API resources.
 API resources, such as Pods and Services are objects that can be read and modified through the Kubernetes API server.

 Although requests and limits can only be specified on individual Containers, it is convenient to talk about Pod resource requests and limits.
 A Pod resource request/limit for a particular resource type is the sum of the resource requests/limits of that type for each Container in the Pod.

+The kubelet uses liveness probes to know when to restart a Container.

+The kubelet uses readiness probes to know when a Container is ready to start accepting traffic.
+A Pod is considered ready when all of its Containers are ready